Peimou/OptionTools/README.md

 This file contains basis classes which frequently used in Application parts.
 ### $MC.py
-This py file contains the base classes of the binomial tree, Monte Carlo simulation, discrete and continuous markov chains.
+This py file contains the base classes of the binomial tree, Monte Carlo simulation, discrete and continuous markov chains, and Metropolis-Hasting sampling.

-### $Radnom.py
+### $Random.py
 In model calibration, we will frequently use MLE.
 Therefore, I write an abstract distribution class which produce the derivatives and score function of common probability distribution.
+What's more, it also plays an important role when we want to sample in Metropolis-Hasting.

 ## Numeric
 Currently, this file contains all numeric methods used in this tools.

 ### $NewtonRaphson.py
-The implementation of famous Newton algo.
+The implementation of famous Newton algorithm with Numba.

 ## Applications